 "I understand your misgiving my prince.
 I truly do. but sometimes we must do vile things for the good of the realm.
 Should the gods give Danaerys a son, the realm will bleed."

-"When you find yourself in bed with an ugly women the best thing to do is close your eyes and get it over with," Baelish spoke up.
-"Cut her throat and be done with it."
+Again the small council was silent until Lord Balish spoke up.
+"When you find yourself in bed with an ugly women the best thing to do is close your eyes and get it over with, cut her throat and be done with it."

 Roland scoffed before rounding on him on him, "And risk angering Khal Drogo?" he asked.
-"No, so far he has no reason to come here. but if you murder Danaerys, he may very well sail here to avenge his wife and unborn child.
-Besides what if your assassin fails, you will have a vengeful mother, and an angry Khal to join her.
+"No, so far he has no reason to come here, but if you murder Danaerys, he may very well sail here to avenge his wife and unborn child."
+Roland turned to his father, "you of all people should understand that since you rebelled against the king for Lyanna Stark.
+Besides what if your assassin fails, you will have a vengeful mother, and an angry Khal to join her."

 Robert took a long look at his son and slumped into his chair.
 "I had not considered that."